Étienne François de Choiseul, Duke of Choiseul: Retirement

 The intrigues against him had, however, increased his popularity, which was already great, and, during his retirement, which lasted until 1774, he lived in the greatest affluence and was visited by many eminent figures.
-He was succeeded as Chief Minister by Emmanuel-Armand de Richelieu, duc d'Aiguillon whose foreign policy was similar to that of Choiseul.
+He was succeeded as chief minister of France by Emmanuel-Armand de Richelieu, duc d'Aiguillon whose foreign policy was similar to that of Choiseul.
 D'Aiguillon favoured a more absolute monarchy than Choiseul did, and was strongly connected to the faction grouped around Madame Du Barry.
 Choiseul enjoyed widespread popularity and many people came to bid him farewell, as a gesture of support, as he prepared to leave Paris for his Chanteloup estate.
 In 1771, he participated in the unsuccessful attempt to arrange a secret marriage between the king and Albertine-Elisabeth Pater in order to depose Madame du Barry.

 Greatly to Choiseul's disappointment, Louis XVI did not restore him to his former position although the king allowed him to come back to Paris in 1774.
 Choiseul died in his private residence, the Hôtel Delaunay, in Paris, on 8 May 1785 and was buried in Chanteloup.
 He left a huge accumulation of debts, which was scrupulously discharged by his widow.
 Choiseul's widow, a woman "in whom industrious malice could not find an imperfection", lived in retirement until her death, on 3 December 1801.